sumit-official/Head_Math_Trainner/README.md

 * python

 # How to use
-for now the .exe file is not working so you most have pygame and run the math_trainer.py
+for now the .exe file is not working so you must have pygame and run the math_trainer.py

 # Contribution